Rust (programming language): Compound types

 Compound types can contain multiple values.
 Tuples are fixed-size lists that can contain values whose types can be different.
 Arrays are fixed-size lists whose values are of the same type.
-Expressions of the tuple and array types can be written through listing the values, and can be accessed with or :
+Expressions of the tuple and array types can be written through listing the values, and can be accessed with (with tuples) or (with arrays):

 let tuple: (u32, bool) = (3, true);